craigmckeachie/handsonreact/docs/labs/js/24-ReactQuery.md

 ### Install React Query and React Query Devtools.

 1. **Start** with the **Lab 26** solution code.
-2. Run the follow commands at a command-prompt or terminal (be sure you are in the keeptrack directory).
+2. Run the follow commands at a command-prompt or terminal (be sure you are in the projectpilot directory).

    #### npm